tokuhirom/tinyvalidator/README.md

 # tinyvalidator

 This is a tiny validation library for Java.
+This library does not support JSR 303.
+This library implements subset of JSR 303 Bean validator.

 ## SYNOPSIS